Ataylmz2406/Dsa210_Mata/README.md

 **DSA210 Term Project Mustafa Ata Yılmaz**

 ## 1. Project Overview
-This project analyzes the relationship between meteorological conditions and air quality in the Kadıköy district of Istanbul, Turkey.
+This project analyzes the relationship between meteorological conditions and air quality in the Kadıköy district of Istanbul, Turkey **from October 2024 to November 2025**.
 As an industrial megacity, Istanbul frequently experiences poor air quality events.
-This analysis focuses on how weather patterns—specifically precipitation, wind speed, and human behavior like rush hours impact Particulate Matter (PM10) concentrations.
+This analysis focuses on how weather patterns specifically precipitation, wind speed, and human behavior like rush hours impact Particulate Matter (PM10) concentrations.

-**Key Objective:** To statistically validate the "Washout Effect" (rain cleaning the air) and identify pollution trends driven by urban activity.
+**Key Objective:** Key Objective: To statistically validate the "Washout Effect" (rain cleaning the air) and the "Ventilation Effect" (wind dispersing pollutants), while identifying pollution trends driven by urban activity.

 ## 2. Data Sources
 This project combines two distinct datasets covering the period from **October 2024 to November 2025**.